jptacek/JPtacek.com/src/documents/2014/01/angularjs-lou-reed/index.html.md

 you have spent a little time with me, especially when I was a younger, you realize I am a huge [Lou Reed](http://en.wikipedia.org/wiki/Lou_Reed) fan too.
-My boss, [Tim VanHammond](https://twitter.com/tvanhammond) still holds it against me the one time I played Lou Reed's the Possum song without headphones when he was in the the office we shared.
+My boss, [Tim VanHammond](https://twitter.com/tvanhammond) still holds it against me the one time I played Lou Reed's the Possum song without headphones when he was in the office we shared.
 The reality is, I probably spent WAY too much time listening to Lou Reed and Velvet Underground music when I was a teenager.
 So, having said all that, soon after Lou Reed died, I was doing a [presentation](/2013/11/fvnug-presentation-nov-2013/) at the